TonicAI/textual/docs/source/audio/generate_redacted_audio.rst

 Generate redacted audio files
 =============================
-Textual can also generated a redacted audio file, where PII are replaced with 'beeps'.
-This can be accomplished via our :meth:`redact_audio_file<tonic_textual.audio_api.TextualAudio.redact_audio_file>` method.
+Textual can generate a redacted audio file, where sensitive content is replaced with 'beeps'.

+To do this, use the :meth:`redact_audio_file<tonic_textual.audio_api.TextualAudio.redact_audio_file>` method.

 .. code-block:: python